coli-saar/coli-saar.github.io/autoplanbench.md

 ## Other Versions

-The first version of this paper had been published on Arxiv under the title ["AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL"](https://arxiv.org/abs/2311.09830).
+The first version of this paper had been published on Arxiv under the title ["AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL"](https://arxiv.org/abs/2311.09830v2).

-A revised version of the paper that has been presented at the [Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning](https://prl-theworkshop.github.io/prl2024-icaps/) (PRL) at ICAPS 2024.
-The workshop version of the paper can be accessed using their website or the link above. <br>
+A revised version of the paper has been presented at the [Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning](https://prl-theworkshop.github.io/prl2024-icaps/) (PRL) at ICAPS 2024.
+The workshop version of the paper can be accessed on their [website](https://icaps24.icaps-conference.org/program/workshops/prl-papers/20.pdf). <br>
 The previous version of this website - corresponding to that paper - is still available [here](https://coli-saar.github.io/autoplanbench1_0)